 (By Senators Hall, McCabe, Wells, Palumbo and Plymale)

-A BILL to amend and reenact §3-4A-28 of the Code of West Virginia, 1931, as amended, relating to amending canvass and recount procedures by reducing the number of precincts required to be randomly selected for canvass or recount.
+A BILL to amend and reenact §3-4A-28 of the Code of West Virginia, 1931, as amended, relating to amending recount procedures.

 Be it enacted by the Legislature of West Virginia:

 That §3-4A-28 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:

 §3-4A-28.
 Post-election custody and inspection of vote-recording devices and electronic poll books; canvass and recounts.

 (a) The vote-recording devices, electronic poll books, tabulating programs and standard validation test ballots are to remain sealed during the canvass of the returns of the election, except that the equipment may be opened for the canvass and must be resealed immediately thereafter.
 During the seven-day period after the completion of the canvass, any candidate or the local chair of a political party may be permitted to examine any of the sealed materials: Provided, That a notice of the time and place of the examination shall be posted at the central counting center before and on the hour of nine o'clock in the morning on the day the examination is to occur and all persons entitled to be present at the central counting center may, at their option, be present.
 Upon completion of the canvass and after the seven-day period has expired, the vote-recording devices, test results and standard validation test ballots are to be sealed for one year: Provided, however, That the vote-recording devices, electronic poll books, and all tabulating equipment may be released for use in any other lawful election to be held more than ten days after the canvass is completed and any of the electronic voting equipment or electronic poll books discussed in this section may be released for inspection or review by a request of a circuit court or the Supreme Court of Appeals.